Each app on an iPad/iPhone is held separately and iOS does not permit an app to directly access the storage of other apps.

 If you wish to stream your music from your music collection on a computer or network drive please try our other app MusicStreamer.ref: ki03 Back to Top

-FileBrowser can stream all the video and audio formats natively supported by the iPad/iPhone.
-FileBrowser uses the Apple video player component, so it supports
+FileBrowser can stream all the video formats natively supported by the iPad/iPhone including:

 FileBrowser can stream the following video formats to other apps that are able to play them.
 The following list of video formats can be streamed to other apps.

 FileBrowser can stream the following files to other apps: